We Specialize in Helping People with Financial Problems

 We saved our client $57,000 not only by submitting an Offer in Compromise with the Georgia Department of Revenue that reduced their $117,000 tax liability by more than $30,000 but by negotiating a 60-month interest-free payment plan that saved them an additional $24,000 in interest.

 Our client owed over $181,000 to the IRS and over $27,000 to the Georgia Department of Revenue.
-We filed an Offer and Compromise with the IRS and settled the case for $688.
-We filed an offer in compromise with the Georgia Department of Revenue and settled the case for $5,000.
-Over all, we saved our client over $200,000.
+We filed an Offer in Compromise (OIC) with the IRS and settled the case for $688.
+We filed an OIC with the Georgia Department of Revenue and settled the case for $5,000.
+Overall, we saved our client over $200,000.

 Before we were hired, the IRS had been garnishing our client for three years.
 We removed the garnishment and submitted a Request for Innocent Spouse Relief.
 The client’s entire liability was removed, and they received a $15,000 refund covering the majority of the garnished wages.